dydxprotocol/solo/docs/api.md

 |order|Object|A valid signed order JSON object|
 |fillOrKill|boolean|Whether the order should be canceled if it cannot be immediately filled|

-note: Market orders execute immediately and no part of the market order will go on the open order book.
-Market orders will either be completely filled, or not filled.
+Note: `fillOrKill` orders execute immediately and no part of the order will go on the open order book. `fillOrKill` orders will either be completely filled, or not filled.
 Partial fills are not possible.

 Example Request Body:
 ```JSON